 The site meets the accepted standards for a functional design.
-The new construction at the site will maintain the existing setbacks of the cement block building.
+The new construction at the site will maintain the existing setbacks of the cement block building, with the exception of the façades along Elmwood Street which will be slightly recessed.
 The Applicant is not proposing to create any new curb cuts for the project and would continue to use the existing ones at the site, with a few exceptions.
-The curb cut off of Elmwood Street which provides access to the interior parking area will be expanded to accommodate Fire Prevention's request to have the driveway be 18 feet wide for emergency vehicle access and Traffic and Parking's request for two-way traffic out of this driveway.
-There is also an existing curb cut in front of the old garage door on Elmwood Street, but this curb cut would be closed as part of the proposal adding one on-street parking space to the neighborhood.
+The curb cut off of Elmwood Street which provides access to the interior parking area will be expanded to accommodate Fire Prevention's request to have the driveway be 18 feet wide for emergency vehicle access and Traffic & Parking's request for two-way traffic out of this driveway.
+There is also an existing curb cut in front of the old garage door (which will be removed) on Elmwood Street, but this curb cut would be closed as part of the proposal adding one on-street parking space to the neighborhood.
 Furthermore, the curb cut on Cameron Avenue would be narrowed from approximately 20 feet to 10 feet to allow for the construction of the two unit building, while still providing a driveway for two tandem parking spaces.
-The internal parking area for the project provides for seven full-size and four compact parking spaces, from all of which a user could turn around their vehicle and exit the project site in a forward direction.
-The Applicant is also proposing two sets of tandem parking spaces, one pair for the three unit building accessed from Elmwood Street and another pair for the two unit building accessed from Cameron Avenue.
+The internal parking area for the project provides for eight full-size and two compact parking spaces, from all of which a user could turn around their vehicle and exit the project site in a forward direction.
+The Applicant is also proposing a set of tandem parking spaces one pair for the three unit building accessed from Elmwood Street and another pair for the two unit building accessed from Cameron Avenue.
 The Applicant will also need to confirm with the City Engineer that the grading and drainage system is acceptable, as conditioned.